AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Cross region data sharing scenarios

 When cross-region data sharing is enabled, OCS may share data across regions under the following circumstances.
+Cross-region data sharing is enabled by default.

 ### Additional processing